gardusig/stock-manager/README.md

     | 2023 | 04    | R$ 9,170.60  | R$ 0.00   | R$ 9,170.60  |
     | 2023 | 05    | R$ 11,187.25 | R$ 0.00   | R$ 11,187.25 |
     | 2023 | 06    | R$ 438.20    | R$ 0.00   | R$ 438.20    |

-## Usage

-### Main Function

-The main function of the Stock Manager application is `main()`, which is responsible for initiating the stock management process.
-It can be manually triggered or set to run on a schedule.